 James also challenged them to practice what they knew.
 Jewish Christians were culturally trained to obey the Law.
 So even though they believed in Jesus, they kept the law.
 It was easy to live a religious life without bearing the fruits of Christian faith in their practical lives.
 James addresses some problems evident among them.
-These included: studying the word of God, but not doing what it says (1:22); showing favoritism toward the rich and powerful (2:1-4); ignoring others' practical needs while blessing them with words (2:15-16); praising God and slandering other people with the same tongue (3:9); quarrelling and fighting with each other and coveting (4:1-2); being friends with the world (4:4); judging each other (4:11); boasting about their wealth, and visions for business (4:13).
-Especially, James warned the rich, who exploited workers while living a luxurious life (5:1-5).
+These included: hearing the word of God, but not doing what it says (1:22); showing favoritism toward the rich and powerful (2:1-4); ignoring others' practical needs while blessing them with only words (2:15-16); praising God and slandering other people with the same tongue (3:9); quarrelling and fighting with each other and coveting (4:1-2); being friends with the world (4:4); judging each other (2:4; 4:11); boasting about their wealth, and visions for business (4:13).
+Especially, James called the spoiled rich to repent--those who exploited workers while living a luxurious life (5:1-5).
 In a word, the believers were susceptible to hypocrisy.
 It was not a matter of doctrine but practice.
 James wrote this letter to help them have genuine faith which was followed by deeds (2:15-26).